github-sumit/fin_banking_bb/deploy/local/local_deploy_README.md

     Refer to [pom.xml](https://github.com/github-sumit/fin_banking_bb/blob/master/deploy/local/pom.xml) in the files folder.

+3. Goto the base project.
+    **e.g.:** /Archetype

-3. Deploy the project to tomcat using the following maven command.
+5. Deploy the project to tomcat using the following maven command.

         mvn clean package tomcat7:deploy

     Make sure the tomcat server is started before executing this command.

-4. Stop the tomcat server.
+6. Stop the tomcat server.
+>   **Note:** This step is required because tomcat will throws error while deployment of required modules as the context files are missing.Ignore the errors
+              and continue with the further steps.

-5. Copy the context file from the project configuration path to apache-tomcat-7.0.65\conf\Catalina\localhost in tomcat and rename to the following names:
+7. Copy the context file from the project configuration path to apache-tomcat-7.0.65\conf\Catalina\localhost in tomcat and rename to the following names:

   | Project  	| Path in configuration folder  	| Context file name in tomcat   |
   |:--------:|:----------------------------:|:---------------------------:|